NattyNarwhal/vmwmouse/README.md

 # VMware mouse driver for Windows 3.x

-Running Windows 3.1 in VMware (or seemingly, QEMU or VirtualBox, but these are not tested), but annoyed by having to grab and ungrab the cursor manually?
+Running Windows 3.1 in VMware (or seemingly, QEMU, but it's not yet tested), but annoyed by having to grab and ungrab the cursor manually?

 Wish you could just move the cursor in and out like a modern OS (one with USB tablet support or VMware Tools drivers), with no Ctrl+Alt dancing?